sergey-shandar/tsidl/README.md

 # TSIDL
-TypeScript as IDL (Interface Definition Language)
+TypeScript as IDL (Interface Definition Language).
+See also [Web IDL](https://heycam.github.io/webidl/).

 ## For Developers